(07/14/12) (07/14/12) (04/27/13) (08/11/14)

 nothing like the more mouthwatering examples (meatier, redder) shown on

 the restaurant's webite.
 The outer surface varied among the ribs: some had a crisp crust, some had more of a steamy feel.
 Deeper down, all of the ribs were uniformly moist and tender, pulling easily off the bone without falling off.
 Smoke was light but noticeable.
 Above average for sure, but more poultry tasting for me, probably thanks to that Shaky Baky rub.

-Brisket: This meat ($8 for half a pound) had a different surface profile.
+Brisket: This meat (formerly $8 per half pound, now $15 per half pound plus a side) had a different surface profile.
 Though served unsauced (as were all meats other than the pulled pork), the thick slices bore a thin glaze of sauce that may have been basted in down the stretch.
 Clinging to this were numerous salt crystals that sang loudest among the rub ingredients.
 Once you got past the glaze, the brisket slice didn't have much moistness; some bites were downright dry.
 Flavor was good though, with more rub flavor or possibly an injection providing a lightly sweet, lightly spicy tandem that caught more of the meat than the smoke did.

-Turkey leg: We were told that this large bone of healthy meat ($10) was about
+Turkey leg: We were told on the first visit that this large bone of healthy meat ($10) was about

-to be discontinued, and days after our visit, it was.
+to be discontinued, and within days, it was.
 Probably a good call, as our sample was light of

 skin, light of rub, lighter of flavor and lightest on cooking time (not raw but